QubitPi/management-blogs/_posts/2021-12-30-java-weak-reference.md

 described earlier and requires no changes other than the switch from `HashMap` to a `WeakHashMap`.
 If you're following the standard convention of referring to your maps via the Map interface, no other code needs to even be aware of the change.

-## Reference Queues

-Once a `WeakReference` starts returning `null`, the object it pointed to has become garbage and the `WeakReference` object is pretty much useless.
-This generally means that some sort of cleanup is required; `WeakHashMap`, for example, has to remove such defunct entries to avoid holding onto an ever-increasing number of dead `WeakReferences`.

-The `ReferenceQueue` class makes it easy to keep track of dead references.
-If you pass a `ReferenceQueue` into a weak reference's constructor, the reference object will be automatically inserted into the reference queue when the object to which it pointed becomes garbage.
-You can then, at some regular interval, process the `ReferenceQueue` and perform whatever cleanup is needed for dead references.